-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - (Continued) (in thousands, except per share data)
+HENRY SCHEIN, INC. NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - (Continued)

 We completed certain other acquisitions during the year ended December 31, 2016, which were immaterial to our financial statements individually and in the aggregate and resulted in the recording of approximately \$69.9 million of initial goodwill through preliminary purchase price allocations.
 Total acquisition transaction costs incurred in the year ended December 31, 2016 were immaterial to our financial results.